marselsampe/lootbox-roll-function-grpc-plugin-server-go/README.md

    - ADMIN:NAMESPACE:{namespace}:ITEM [CREATE, DELETE]
    - ADMIN:NAMESPACE:{namespace}:USER:*:ENTITLEMENT [CREATE, UPDATE, DELETE]

-   > :warning: **Oauth Client created in this step is different from the one from Setup section:** It is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.
+   > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.

 6. Create a user for testing.
 Keep the `Username` and `Password`.